telerik/blazor-docs/troubleshooting/general-issues.md

 * The position and size of the `<app>` element (or however the root component of your Blazor app is called) does not match the `<body>`.

 * There is more than one `<TelerikRootComponent>` in the app (for example, a certain Razor Component has its own).
 There should be only one instance - either in `MainLayout`, or in a separate layout file, which is referenced in `MainLayout`.
+We recommend the second option for better separation of concerns.

 * CSS related cases: